DrakirL/DrakirL.github.io/p10/class/druid.md

 ### Level 3: ???
 Whilst transformed by your *Wild Shape*,

-### Level 5: Elemental Wild Shape
+### Level 5: Elemental Wild Shape?
-Whilst transformed by your *Wild Shape*
+Whilst transformed by your *Wild Shape*, your Unarmed Strikes may deal Acid, Cold, Fire, or Lightning damage instead. <br>
+You choose the type when you transform.
+Your form is also resitant to damage of that type.
+Should it be "may deal X instead" or a flatout damage boost?
+(PHRASING?)

 ### Level 7: Thousand Forms?
-You can use 1 Action on your turn to gain or lose one benefit you can. <br>
+You can use 1 Action on your turn to gain or lose one benefit available to you through your Wild Shape feature? <br>
 You can use this feature whilst transformed by your *Wild Shape* feature.

-### Level 9: Avatar of Battle?
+### Level 9: ???
-You are resistant to all Weapon Damage.
+???